 What can I do?

-Whether you contribute your efforts to a single event or project or to our many ongoing programs and projects, you will have a lasting impact and inspire others to do the same.
+Whether you contribute your efforts to a single event or to our many ongoing programs and projects, you will have a lasting impact and inspire others to do the same.
 With so much property to maintain and a large collection to catalogue and preserve there are endless opportunities for volunteers.
 You can help us by providing service to visitors or working behind the scenes.

 Volunteers play an active role in bringing history to life.
 Whether you are a docent for the education department or a guide at Mayowood, the stories you share bring a piece of history to life.
 In the archives and curatorial department, volunteers catalog and preserve our collection, helping to ensure that future generations have access to the past.
 Our maintenance department offers volunteers the opportunity to gain valuable hands-on experience in the Building Utilities Maintenance field.